 Retail insurance policies can be terminated within the first 14 days without penalty.
 If you choose to take advantage of this option, the insurance contract will be terminated from inception and the premium will be returned to you in full.
 You cannot withdraw from the contract if you have made a claim under it.

-If a cover is cancelled before the expiry of the period of Insurance, we will refund to you only the net return premium we received from the insurer, less a cancellation fee (if applicable).
-We will not refund any part of the administration fee we receive for arranging the cover.
-For your protection, once a certification of insurance has been insured for any policy, a cancellation refund will not be available.
+If a cover is cancelled before the expiry of the period of Insurance, we will refund to you only the net return premium we received from the insurer, less an administration fee.
+We will not refund any part of the brokerage we receive for arranging the cover.
+For your protection, once a certification of insurance has been issued for any policy, a cancellation refund will not be available.
 If further information is required, please contact us.

 General Advice Warning